a11yproject/a11yproject.com/src/posts/what-is-wai.md

   - background
 ---

+The Web Accessibility Initiative is W3C's effort to improve accessibility of the Web for people with disabilities.

 ## What is the World Wide Consortium?

 In order to know about the Web Accessibility Initiative, we must first talk about the World Wide Consortium, also known as W3C.